James Livingood has been a dog sitter for several years. He has written numerous articles and a book about the topic because he loves dogs.

 It's at this point that trainers come in and help the dog become accustomed to the human world.
 This might mean additional socialization, puppy classes, regular walks, and more.
 Puppies will get to meet their new human families and learn what is/isn't a toy.
 From now until they are one year old can be the most important in their life.
 An owner who is consistent and willing to work can build a fantastic bond.
 Once that bond is created, they will have an amazing dog for many years to come!

 Interesting Facts About German Shepherds

-- In the book, “The Intelligence of Dogs,” the breed is listed as the third most intelligent dog, behind Border Collies and Poodles.
+- In the book, The Intelligence of Dogs, the breed is listed as the third most intelligent dog, behind Border Collies and Poodles.

-Shows such as "Rin Tin Tin" and "Strongheart" elevated the dog breed and made them popular among households.
+- Shows such as Rin Tin Tin and Strongheart elevated the breed's notoriety and made them more popular as household pets.

 - Most German Shepherds used by police are renowned for their scent work, ability to detect explosives and narcotics, and aid in search and rescue efforts.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.

 Bailea lambert on October 22, 2018: